epics-modules/lua/documentation/epicsFunction.md

 	by the global variable ReadTimeout is reached.

-**asyn.port** (*portName, addr*)
+**asyn.client** (*portName[, addr, parameter]*)

-	Returns a table representing a port object.
-This object has the functions read write, and readwrite, which work the same as the functions above, but the port and address need not be specified.
-The port uses the global in and out terminators by default, but has the functions setInTerminator and setOutTerminator to change that functionality (as well as getInTerminator and getOutTerminator to query those values).
+	Returns a table representing a asynOctetClient object.
+This object has the functions read, write, and readwrite, which work the same as the functions above, but the port and address need not be specified.
+The client copies the global in and out terminators at creation, but you can also set the table's InTerminator and/or OutTerminator fields manually to a different value.

 	portName   [string]   - A registered asyn port name.

 	addr       [number]   - The asyn address of the parameter.

+        parameter  [string]   - A specific asyn parameter.

 ## Epics Functions